The role of black holes in the universe

 What is the role of black holes in galaxies?
 Supermassive black holes, located at the center of galaxies, can limit their growth by regulating star formation and controlling the surrounding matter.

 What is the boundary between a black hole and outer space?
-This boundary is called the event horizon, beyond which nothing can escape the black hole.
+This boundary is called the event horizon, beyond which nothing can escape from the black hole.

 Are there different types of black holes?
 Yes, there are several types of black holes, including stellar, supermassive, and intermediate black holes.